 The RO (Renewables Obligation)

 The government launched this initiative to force the energy companies in the UK to source a larger proportion of their energy from green sources.
-As a result these companies have passed on this cost to the consumer.

 Feed-In Tariffs